tlacerdat/instagram-crawler-api/README.md

 # instagram-crawler-api
-Must need a .env file with:
+Must have an .env file with:

 USER=validInstagramUser